lucaskemper/lucaskemper/README.md

         ]
     }

-## 🎯 Current Focus
+🎯 Current Focus
-- 🤖 Developing an advanced LLM framework for sophisticated financial analysis
+🤖 Developing an advanced LLM framework for sophisticated financial analysis
-- 📊 Pioneering AI applications in quantitative trading and market prediction
-- 🔬 Conducting groundbreaking research on AI-assisted development with Claude's Computer Use API

 ### 🌐 Portfolio & Research Hub
 *Exploring the future of AI-powered finance*